Wabinab/Xenoblade-Chronicles-3-The-Book/src/87_teach.md

 ---

 Looks like they'd successfully understood his teachings!
-Sena still had power to walk beside Teach, and Lanz followed some distance behind, closely followed by Mio, then another distance of Eunie and Noah, and Riku and Manana.
-Taion dropped behind.
+Sena still had the strength to walk beside Teach, with Lanz following some distance behind, closely followed by Mio, then Eunie and Noah some distance away, with Riku and Manana just behind.
+Taion dropped far behind.
 Riku and Manana stopped and turned around, make sure that he'd catch up.
+There was a waterfall beside a campfire to be seen.

 Lanz was already panting quite badly, "Hah...
 Hah...
 Are we...
-Are we there yet...?"
+Hah Are we there yet...?"

 Teach, hearing his question, stopped to answer, "About halfway now. **Not long** to go."{{footnote: LOL}}